 For convective-scale NWP, the only observing platform currently capable of providing spatially and temporally complete coverage of a convective system at a resolution sufficient to capture storm-scale features is Doppler radar.
-In the United States, the National Weather Service (NWS), together with other collaborating agencies, operates the Weather Surveillance Radars-1988 Doppler (WSR-88D) network (Crum et al. 1993), consisting of 158 S-band Doppler radars with a maximum range of 248 n mi.
-While the WSR-88D network is relatively efficient at scanning the precipitating atmosphere, the long-range radars composing the WSR-88D network cannot reach the lower troposphere beyond a limited distance from the radar site because of the curvature of the earth.
-Limited low-level radar coverage presents a problem for convective-scale data assimilation and NWP; many aspects of storm- and substorm-scale dynamics are sensitive to the nearsurface atmospheric state, including the low-level cold pool and its interaction with the surrounding environment (e.g., Rotunno et al. 1988; Markowski et al. 2002; Snook and Xue 2008).
+In the United States, the National Weather Service (NWS), together with other collaborating agencies, operates the WSR-88D radar network (Crum et al. 1993), consisting of 158 S-band Doppler radars with a maximum range of 248 nautical miles.
+While the WSR-88D network is relatively efficient at scanning the precipitating atmosphere, the long-range radars comprising the WSR-88D network cannot reach the lower troposphere beyond a limited distance from the radar site because of the curvature of the earth.
+Limited low-level radar coverage presents a problem for convective-scale data assimilation and NWP; many aspects of storm- and sub-storm-scale dynamics are sensitive to the near-surface atmospheric state, including the low-level cold pool and its interaction with the surrounding environment (e.g., Rotunno et al. 1988; Markowski et al. 2002; Snook and Xue 2008).

 To address the near-surface observation problem described above, the Engineering Research Center (ERC) for Collaborative Adaptive Sensing of the Atmosphere (CASA) was established to develop short-range, networked X-band radars designed to be deployed in close proximity to one another (McLaughlin et al. 2009).
-The primary CASA test bed is located in southwest Oklahoma and consists of a network of four dual-polarized X-band radars with a maximum range of 40 km (Brotzge and Lemon 2010).
-This radar network is located roughly halfway between WSR-88D sites KTLX at Oklahoma City and KFDR at Frederick, Oklahoma, a location upstream of the Oklahoma City metropolitan area during prevailing westerly and southwesterly flow during the warm season.
-At the network location, neither KTLX nor KFDR can sample the lowest kilometer of the atmosphere (Xue et al. 2006), maximizing the potential benefits of increased low-level coverage provided by the CASA radars.
+The primary CASA testbed is located in southwest Oklahoma and consists of a network of four dual-polarized X-band radars with a maximum range of 40 km (Brotzge 2010b).
+This radar network is located roughly halfway between WSR-88D sites KTLX at Oklahoma City and KFDR at Frederick, OK; a location upstream of the Oklahoma City metropolitan area during prevailing westerly and southwesterly flow during the warm season.
+At the network location, neither KTLX nor KFDR can sample the lowest kilometer of the atmosphere (Xue et al. 2006), maximizing the potential benefit of increased low-level coverage provided by the CASA radars.
 A comparison of the key specifications of CASA and WSR-88D radars is shown in Table 1.
-Despite having relatively wide beams compared to WSR-88D (Table 1), the CASA radars possess such advantages as a radial gate spacing of 100 m, a shorter mean range distance of observations (hence higher mean crossbeam resolutions), and a dynamic adaptive scanning strategy that identifies targets of meteorological interest and chooses an optimal combination of sector scans and full-circle scans at up to eight elevation angles to maximize the spatial and temporal coverage patterns of the features of greatest interest (Brotzge et al. 2005).
+Despite having relatively wide beams compared to WSR-88D (Table 1), the CASA radars possess such advantages as a radial gate spacing of 100 m, a shorter mean range distance of observations (hence higher mean cross-beam resolutions), and a dynamic adaptive scanning strategy that identifies targets of meteorological interest and chooses an optimal combination of sector scans and full-circle scans at up to eight elevation angles to maximize the spatial and temporal coverage of features of greatest interest (Brotzge et al. 2005).